Today we are sharing our Exemplar Education review, based on our first three months using the online tutoring platform.

 Can You Cancel Exemplar Education?

-As explained earlier in my review, Exemplar is a content library that you buy upfront.
+As explained earlier in my review, Exemplar is a content library that you buy upfront, usually funded by a loan.
 So yes, you can stop using Exemplar at any point – but if you have taken out a finance agreement to pay for the content, then you will need to continue making payments until the loan has been repaid.
 If you paid upfront, you will not usually be entitled to a refund.